ohshitgorillas/k8s-bittorrent/README.md

 # k8s-bittorrent

-The following are instructions for setting up Bittorrent in Kubernetes.
+The following are instructions for setting up BitTorrent in Kubernetes.
 This project uses
 * A simple WireGuard container for VPN encryption
 * Transmission, as it has the most available GUI programs for remote access.
 * nginx to provide encrypted remote access